gristlabs/grist-help/help/en/docs/FAQ.md

 Yes!
 You may create multiple team sites.
 Each team site may be on the free or a paid plan.
 Each team site on a paid plan is associated with its own subscription, and is billed separately.

 1. **New team site.** If you’re looking to create a new team site, navigate to your personal site at [docs.getgrist.com](https://docs.getgrist.com/), then click on top-left site name (@your-name) to open a list of sites.
-Click on the "+ Create new team site".
+Click on the '+ Create new team site'.
 In the pop-up, select the plan to use.

 2. **Adding account to team site.** You may own or be a member of multiple teams sites.
 If you have multiple Grist login accounts, you may also add your second account as a team member.
 While in the team site you own, open the user menu and click on Manage Users.